son-n-pham/GATE_Writing/prompts/system_prompt.md

 ## 3. Evaluate Each Student's Essay

 - Locate all student essays in the `current_writing` folder with filenames in the format `student_{student name}.md`.
+- Only grade essay of student who does not have the grading `grading_{student name}.md` file yet.
-- Grade each essay based on the rubric, guidelines, and the writing prompt from the analyzed image.
+- Grade the essay based on the rubric, guidelines, and the writing prompt from the analyzed image.
 - Provide detailed feedback using the following structured format:

 ### Required Grading Structure: